invertase/java-docs-samples/memorystore/valkey/leaderboard/GUIDE.md

 #### Initalizing the cache

-To ensure data is always availabe in the caching layer, a request is made to the database to update the cache if it is empty.
+To ensure data is always available in the caching layer, a request is made to the database to populate the cache if it is empty.

 ```java
 private boolean initializeCache() {